 This exercise is also performed lying on your side.
 The purpose of this exercise is to help increase the activation of some of the muscles around the hip and pelvis, specifically the gluteus maximus.
 This muscle becomes inactive through extended sitting and contributes towards hip, pelvis and low back pain when it is inactive.

 Instead of having to perch yourself on your elbow, you can lie down on your side in whichever way you are comfortable in, as long as your knees are flexed to 90 degrees and your pelvis is level with your shoulders.
-See the below photo for guidance if you are struggling with this.

 To perform this exercise:

 • place your top hand on your buttock so that you can feel the muscle activation

 • keeping your feet touching, open up your top hip such that your knee is raised in the air.
 Only go as far as your hip will allow, as otherwise you will start to recruit the wrong muscles and the exercise will lose its effectiveness

 This exercise is best performed with 10-12 repetitions done for three sets on each side.
 The beauty of this exercise is that it is very easy to do.
 The difficulty in it is concentrating and really trying to feel the buttock muscle activating.

 If you have any queries or concerns, feel free to comment below or pop in and see us at our Chiropractic clinic in Eastbourne.

 Want to find out more about low back pain?